A Voice for Everyone

 Outside of my South Norfolk Councillor role I hep with some local groups.

-In 2025 I was appointed as a Trustee and Treasurer of Harleston Information Plus (HIP).
+In 2025 I was appointed as a Trustee and Treasurer of Harleston Information Plus, the main community support group in Harleston.

-I have been a Committee member of the Harleston and District Historical Society and lead on the Harleston Heritage Open days programme since 2024.
+I have been a Committee member of the Harleston and District Historical Society and have led the Harleston Heritage Open days programme since 2024.

 I am a director of Harleston Greenspace CIC which is delivering a nature conservation area with Harleston.